EXPRESS GRANTS

 Questions

 We’re excited to begin your Project/Program/Performance review!
-To help us gain a better understanding of your work, we have prepared some questions that will assist in our review process.
+To help us gain a better understanding of your work, we have prepared the questions below to assist in our review process.
 Please take a moment to reflect on these questions and share your insights in your answers on your application.
+We’ve also provided text in the application to give a broader understanding of what we’re looking for, to help you answer these questions.
 Let’s get started!

 – Who are the artists involved, and why did you select them for this project?

-– What are the qualifications of the people leading the project and presenting the arts?
+– What are the qualifications of the people leading the project?

-(Consider the physical, sensory, and cognitive needs of your participants.
-Review the Access Service Options Best Practices on our Funding Starts Here page.
-For additional information, contact Arts & Health Specialist Piper Hutson, piper.hutson@ltgov.mo.gov, 314-244-8933, 800-735-2966 TDD.)
+our Apply for Funding page.
+For additional information, contact Arts & Health Specialist Piper Hutson,

 – If your operating figures for the last fiscal year reflected a deficit, how did this occur, and how was it addressed?
 If not, type N/A.